symfony/symfony-docs/components/lock.rst

 .. note::

-    Don't forget to disable the autoRelease to avoid releasing the lock when the destructor will be called.
+    Don't forget to disable the autoRelease to avoid releasing the lock when the destructor is called.

-All stores are not compatible with serialization and cross-process locking:
-For instance the kernel will automatically releases Semaphores acquires by the :ref:`SemaphoreStore <lock-store-semaphore>` store.
+Not all stores are compatible with serialization and cross-process locking: for example, the kernel will automatically release semaphores acquired by the :ref:`SemaphoreStore <lock-store-semaphore>` store.
+If you use an incompatible store, an exception will be thrown when the application tries to serialize the key.
-Wen a lock is acquired with such store, and hte application try to serialize the key, and exception will be thrown

 .. _lock-blocking-locks: